Web development – which content management system?

 I would argue that there is no such thing as a “free” CMS if your website is complicated.
 If you are using one that has no monthly or annual charge, then you should be prepared to continually invest and improve on it so your website can keep pace with technological change.

-It is important to select an agency you can work with long-term and to ensure that the CMS they propose is one you can actually use.
+It is important to select a London web development agency you can work with long-term and to ensure that the CMS they propose is one you can actually use.
 Always ask for a demo.

 Don’t select the CMS before selecting an agency unless you have good reason for doing so, e.g. you are already using it and know it well.
 It may limit your choice of agency.